-You added external testers in App Store Connect → TestFlight, the UI confirmed “Tester added,” and 24 hours later they all say the same thing: “I never got the invitation email.”
-You check your sent-to-Apple list, the testers are there.
-You ask them to look in spam — nothing.
-The public TestFlight link you also generated shows them “This beta is not accepting new testers” even though your group is nowhere near the 10,000 cap.
+You added external testers in App Store Connect → TestFlight, the UI confirmed “Tester added,” and a day later they all say the same thing: “I never got the invitation email.”
+Your tester list shows them sitting at status Invited.
+You ask them to check spam — nothing.
+The public TestFlight link you also generated shows them “This beta isn’t accepting any new testers right now” even though your group is nowhere near the 10,000 cap.
 You start to wonder whether external testing actually works.

 Common causes